For a better browsing experience and to benefit from all the features of credit-agricole.com, we advise you to use the Edge browser.

 To find out more, click here

-• Group Retirement Savings Plan (PERCOL): 100% of employees in France have a PERCOL, which is also funded by the entities.
+• • Group Retirement Savings Plan (PERCOL): 100% of employees in France have a PERCOL, which is also funded by Crédit Agricole S.A. entities.

-• Health insurance: 100% of employees in France are covered by a health insurance policy, and 99% abroad.
+• • Health insurance: 100% of employees in France are covered by a health insurance policy.
 Depending on the entity, the basic plan is mandatory or optional for spouses and children.
 Some entities have also taken out supplementary hospitalisation and specialist insurance policies.

 of the Group’s share capital